russell-parrott/rexx/README.md

-# REXX — The Emotional Compliance Layer
+# REXX - The Emotional Compliance Layer

 REXX is not a toolkit.
 It is a structural enforcement engine.

-It makes emotional breach, refusal, escalation, and suppression operationally visible—without sentiment scoring, behavioural speculation, or agent improvisation.
+It makes emotional breach, refusal, escalation, and suppression operationally visible - without sentiment scoring, behavioural speculation, or agent improvisation.

 REXX decodes emotionally significant customer signals from a single message and renders them as schema-bound, cryptographically verifiable JSON output.
 Each response captures not just what the customer expressed, but what the system did, failed to do, or suppressed to preserve metrics.